- Argument comprehension and production.

 - Teachers Learning to Facilitate Communication and Reasoning Through Inquiry with History and Social Science Sources (January 2018 – December 2021) from the James S. McDonnell Foundation.
 PI: Monte-Sano, C., CoPI's: Schleppegrell, M., Britt, A., Durik, A., Alston, C., and Wei, R. C, Kabat, J., and Wade, K., Vazquez, G., Dickinson-Kelley, L. A., and Thomson, S. Awarded $2,000,000 (NIU Subaward: $161,000).

 - Reading for Understanding Across Grades 6 through 12: Evidence-based Argumentation for Disciplinary Learning (2010-2015) from the U.S. Department of Education.
 PI: Susan R. Goldman, Co-PI's: M. Anne Britt (Northern Illinois University), Carol Lee (Northwestern University), Cynthia Greenleaf (WestEd), Matt Brown (Inquirium LLC).
 Awarded $19.2 million (NIU Subaward: $2,416,211).

 Presidential Research Professor

 Distinguished Teaching Professor

 Ph.D.
-Cognitive Psychology, University of Pittsburgh, 1991 at the Learning Research and Development Center
+Cognitive Psychology, University of Pittsburgh, Learning Research and Development Center